Service

 Q1.
 What setup types can foreign investors choose in Taiwan?

-Set up a representative office (liaison only; no revenue-generating activities)
+• A representative office (for liaison only; no revenue-generating activities)

 Q2.
 What’s the difference between a branch and a subsidiary (Taiwan company)?

-1. Subsidiary: a separate legal entity in Taiwan; bears its own profits/losses.
+1. Subsidiary: A separate legal entity incorporated in Taiwan and responsible for its own liabilities, profits, and losses.

-2. Branch: Not a separate legal entity; treated as an extension of the foreign head office.
-The head office bears unlimited liability for Taiwan branch obligations.
+2. Branch: Not a separate legal entity; it is treated as an extension of the foreign head office, which remains fully liable for the branch’s obligations in Taiwan.

 1. Subsidiary: When profits are distributed to foreign shareholders, Taiwan withholding tax on dividends generally applies (commonly 21%).